CardinalKit/cardinalkit-docs/src/3-web/2-settings.md

  <br />
  <br />

-enter a username and password for the administrator user
+Enter a username and password for the Administrator user.

 <br />